oficialtruesignal-bit/true-signal/replit.md

 ## Overview

 TRUE SIGNAL is an AI-powered sports betting intelligence platform that delivers curated betting tips and live match data.
 It features a public landing page, a protected subscriber dashboard, and an admin panel for managing tips.
 The platform integrates with the API-Football service for real-time sports data to provide accurate predictions and analysis globally.
-The business model is freemium, offering a 15-day trial followed by a premium subscription (`True Signal Pro`) for full access, with robust access control and a paywall system.
+The business model is freemium, offering a 5-day free trial followed by a premium subscription (`True Signal Pro`) for full access, with robust access control and a paywall system.

 ## Brand Identity